Hotel Mont Blanc - Summer

 |Junior Suite Mont-Blanc||

-At 75 m² this spacious top floor suite has breathtaking views of the Mont Blanc, two separate bedrooms and bathrooms, a private sauna, multimedia hub, flatscreen TV, minibar & safe, slippers and bathrobe and complementary 'comfort zone' amenities.
+At 75 m² this spacious top floor suite has breathtaking views of the Mont Blanc, two separate bedrooms and bathrooms, a private sauna, multimedia hub, flatscreen TV, minibar & safe, slippers and bathrobe and complimentary 'comfort zone' amenities.

 Guests with children are very welcome, however there are no specific facilities designed for children within the hotel.